vectorvalor2/RDP/README.md

 /*build project templates, cut copy generated scenes into the scene hierarchy from the Safe Simulated Game Development Environment to render gaming simulations up to 4k from architected AI-assisted generation as the provisioner, that keeps the engine modular and allows different generation services to be plugged in without coupling the editor to one AI model*/

 /*build Scene modifier to generate 3D Scenes, Game Levels, Simulations, and Particle Systems from Assets to Projects to Scenes to engine viewport*/

+/*build the sandbox into a full diagram (CI/CD → sandbox zones with asset registry, safety bounds, transform checkpoints → MVP clip space → safe render output), add a new Interlinked UI section showing all nine interlocked panels running on top of the safe environment, refine the audio synthesis descriptions, and remove the redundant field*/

 /*build the default engine viewport that opens to a space intro — a glowing sun at center with four planets revolving along faint orbit rings against a distant starfield*/